warthog9/tenstorrent.github.io/core/systems/quietbox/specifications.md

 - 2x QSFP-DD 400GbE Cable, 0.6m/2ft.
 - Remote Control for RGB Lighting

-**NOTE:** TT-QuietBox is shipped in a wooden crate weighing 131 lbs. / 59.4 kg.
-We strongly recommend at least two people move and uncrate the system.
+**WARNING:** TT-QuietBox is shipped in a wooden crate weighing a total of 131 lbs. / 59.4 kg.
+The system itself weighs 96 lbs. / 43.5 kg.
+We strongly recommend at least two people for moving and uncrating the system.

 ## System Specifications